How to Use Tom's Inflation Calculator

 Two Examples Using the Calculator

-The answerin this case, $0.80appears in the Converted Amount field.
-So, after adjusting for inflation, a gallon of gasoline is indeed more expensive today (80 cents) than it was in 1975 (50 cents).
+The answerin this case, $0.44appears in the Converted Amount field.
+So, after adjusting for inflation, the $2.00 gallon of gasoline actually is less expensive today (44 cents) than it was in 1975 (50 cents).

 - To find out, make sure the default data set is selected: U.S. Price Inflation (CPI-U, Annual Average).
 The current data set is indicated below the row of Inflation Calculator buttons.
 You can change it by clicking the Options button.
 By default, the Inflation Calculator automatically starts with U.S. Price Inflation (CPI-U, Annual Average).